luapower/luajit/csrc/luajit/src/README.md

   even for alpha or beta versions.
 * Applied a patch to fix DragonFlyBSD compatibility.
 Note: this is not an officially supported target.
-* Turned off string comparison optimizations for 64-bit architectures when the build option `LUAJIT_USE_VALGRIND` is specified.
-LuaJIT is now (almost) valgrind clean.
 * feature: jit.dump: output Lua source location after every BC.
 * feature: added internal memory-buffer-based trace entry/exit/start-recording event logging, mainly for debugging bugs in the JIT compiler. it requires